Osteoclave/actraiser-randomizer/README.md

 ## Getting Started
 1. Check if you have Python installed.
-   * Open a command prompt and type:
+   * Open a command prompt and try the following commands:
+      * `py --version`
       * `python --version`
-   * If that doesn't work, try:
       * `python3 --version`
-   * If you get back a Python 3.x version string (e.g. `Python 3.9.2`), you should be good to go.
+   * If one of these returns a Python 3.x version string (e.g. `Python 3.11.2`), you should be good to go.
    * If not, [download and install Python](https://www.python.org/downloads/).
 1. Click the green "Code" button at the upper right of this repository page, then "Download ZIP".
 1. Extract the ZIP archive's contents to a convenient directory.